nova-rey/Screaming-Penguin/docs/SP_BIBLE.md

 **Date:** 2025-11-16

 Phase 2 was formally defined and documented.
 This phase establishes the initramfs structure, runtime skeleton, and state machine framework for the Screaming Penguin installer.
 No destructive actions are implemented at this stage; the system must only log state transitions and complete a dry run inside QEMU.
 This documentation provides the structural contract required before implementing any real installation logic.

+## Entry 002 — Phase 2 Skeleton Runtime and Initramfs

+**Date:** 2025-11-16

+The initramfs and runtime skeleton for Screaming Penguin were created, including the non-destructive installer state machine.
+Initramfs hooks, runtime modules, and logging libraries were added to support a dry-run installer that logs each state transition without touching disks.
+This establishes the structural foundation required for later phases to add real configuration, safety checks, and installation behavior.